stuartathompson/The-Data-Behind-RA-Dickey/README.md

-dickey
+The Data Behind R.A.
+Dickey
 ======

-The Data Behind R.A.
-Dickey: Interactive

-Coding, design, layout and data work by Stuart A. Thompson

 Explore every pitch by the Blue Jay's new pitcher R.A.
 Dickey.

+Coding, design, layout, data crunching and writing by Stuart A. Thompson

 See the full version here: http://www.theglobeandmail.com/sports/baseball/the-data-behind-ra-dickey-a-pitch-by-pitch-breakdown-of-his-2012-season/article10623044/